By Clàudia Martínez, on 5 April 2023

 What Is a Good TikTok Engagement Rate?

-In the past year, TikTok has grown to become one of the most popular social networks.
+In the past few years, TikTok has become one of the most popular social networks.
 This is due in part to its remarkable engagement rate.
 Short, catchy videos have proven to be a recipe for success for TikTok users.

-House of Marketers found that the average engagement rate on the platform is 18%!
-TikTok presents a huge opportunity for those looking to boost engagement and grow a new audience.
+Social Insider estimates that the average engagement rate on the platform is 4.25%!
+TikTok presents a huge opportunity for those looking to boost engagement and grow their audience.

-To calculate your TikTok engagement rate for your whole profile:
+To calculate your TikTok engagement rate for your profile:

 - Add up all hearts and comments from your last 20 videos